To: All University Faculty and Staff

 Re: Drug Free Environment Policy and Other Annual Notifications

 Certain statements and policies are required under federal law to be accessible and reviewed annually by all faculty and staff.
-Please review the information and bookmark this website for future reference http://www.uiowa.edu/hr/policy/.
+Please review the information and bookmark the Annual Policy Notifications website for future reference.

-Drug-Free Environment Policy.
 Consistent with the federal Drug-Free Schools and Campuses Act, the University has a policy that establishes standards of conduct in relation to the unlawful possession, use or distribution of illicit drugs and alcohol.
 This policy is also consistent with the Board of Regents Policy on Substance Abuse, and emphasizes the expectation that faculty and staff will report to work in an appropriate mental and physical condition to carry out their responsibilities safely and effectively, absent any impairment because of the use of controlled substances and/or alcohol.
 Where there exists probable cause to believe an employee’s ability to perform his/her duties is impaired because of the use of alcohol or controlled substance, the Regents’ policy directs the institution to confront the employee and take appropriate action.
 Violations of this policy may result in serious disciplinary sanctions, up to and including termination of employment.
-Please access the following link to read and be familiar with the policy http://www.uiowa.edu/~our/opmanual/ii/12.htm.
+Please access and read the Drug Free Environment policy.

 Questions about the policies listed above may be directed to Faculty and Staff Services, a unit of Organizational Effectiveness, at 335-2085.

-Americans with Disabilities Act.
 The Americans with Disabilities Act of 1990 affords civil rights protections to individuals with disabilities similar to those protections provided to individuals on the basis of race, color, sex, national origin, age, and religion.
 It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, State and local government services, and telecommunications.
-For more information about the ADA, please see the United States Department of Justice web site at http://www.ada.gov/q&aeng02.htm.
+For more information about the ADA, please visit the United States Department of Justice website.
 To comply with the ADA, the University endeavors to make reasonable accommodations for the functional limitations of applicants, employees, and students with disabilities.
 Applicants and employees who wish to request a reasonable accommodation because of a disability should contact Faculty & Staff Disability Services at 335-2660; students who wish to request a reasonable academic accommodation should contact Student Disability Services at 335-1462.
 For more information, please contact the University’s ADA Coordinator, Ms. Tiffini Stevenson Earl, in the Office of Equal Opportunity and Diversity (335-0705, voice; 335-0697, TDD).